Scientists at the Institute of Molecular Biology identify key event for sex determination

 Research carried out in the laboratory of IMB Director Professor Christof Niehrs uncovered that the deletion of just one gene, Gadd45g, results in male mice with external genitalia that are indistinguishable from those of female mice.
 Furthermore, the internal reproductive organs of the mutant male mice look like those of females, indicating that a complete sex reversal has occurred.
-Says Christof Niehrs, "when breeding Gadd45g mutant mice we were puzzled why we got only females, until we discovered that some of these females actually carry a Y-chromosome."
+"When breeding Gadd45g mutant mice we were puzzled why we got only females, until we discovered that some of these females actually carry a Y-chromosome," explained Niehrs.

 The researchers further showed that Gadd45g exerts its effect by regulating signaling cascades that control the gene Sry, which had previously shown to be a master regulator of male sex development.
 This study both identifies a new role for Gadd45g and suggests a novel signaling pathway that could have important implications for research into disorders of sexual development.

-The Institute of Molecular Biology gGmbH (IMB) is a new center of excellence in the life sciences.
-It was established in March 2011.
-Research at IMB concentrates on three cutting-edge areas: epigenetics, developmental biology, and DNA repair.
+The Institute of Molecular Biology gGmbH (IMB) is a center of excellence in the life sciences that was established in 2011.
+Research at IMB concentrates on three cutting-edge areas: epigenetics, developmental biology, and genome stability.
 The institute is a prime example of a successful collaboration between public authorities and a private foundation.
-The Boehringer Ingelheim Foundation has dedicated EUR 100 million for a period of 10 years to cover the operating costs for research at IMB, while the state of Rhineland-Palatinate provided approx. EUR 50 million for the construction of a state-of-the-art building.
+The Boehringer Ingelheim Foundation has dedicated EUR 100 million for a period of 10 years to cover the operating costs for research at IMB, while the state of Rhineland-Palatinate provided approximately EUR 50 million for the construction of a state-of-the-art building.

 The Boehringer Ingelheim Foundation is an independent, non-profit organization committed to the promotion of the medical, biological, chemical, and pharmaceutical sciences.
-It was established in 1977 by Hubertus Liebrecht, a member of the shareholder family of the company Boehringer Ingelheim.
-In addition to various awards for up-and-coming scientists at Johannes Gutenberg University Mainz, the foundation has endowed EUR 100 million over a period of ten years to finance the scientific running of the Institute of Molecular Biology (IMB) at Mainz University.
+It was established in 1977 by Hubertus Liebrecht (1931-1991), a member of the shareholder family of the company Boehringer Ingelheim.
+Through its PLUS 3 Perspectives Program and Exploration Grants, the foundation supports independent group leaders; it also endows the internationally renowned Heinrich Wieland Prize as well as awards for up-and-coming scientists.
+The foundation has granted EUR 100 million over a period of ten years to finance the scientific running of the Institute of Molecular Biology (IMB) at Johannes Gutenberg University Mainz.